ibafly/atom--color-dict/README.md

 `#2299dd` -> `$color-home-world: #2299dd;`

-Select constructive lines. lines that only include `#HEX`s will be converted.
+Select constructive lines. lines that only include `#HEX`es will be converted.

 Then hit `ctrl-alt-d`.
 Get key-value pairs.